 The easiest way to get into a nursing home is to be able to pay for care while the resident’s assets are spent down in order to qualify for Medicaid.
 Residents who can pay privately for a few months can file a Medicaid application once they are in and start receiving benefits when the resident’s funds are below their state’s threshold for “countable assets.”
 Make sure the nursing home accepts Medicaid patients — and get the timing right so that the resident doesn’t run out of funds before the Medicaid application is approved.

-Medicare provides nursing home coverage for up to 100 days of “skilled nursing care” per illness.
-The patient must enter the nursing home no more than 30 days after a hospital stay that had lasted for at least three days (not counting the day of discharge).
-The care provided in the nursing home also must be for the same condition that caused the hospitalization (or a condition medically related to it).
+Medicare provides coverage for up to 100 days of “skilled nursing care” per illness.
+The patient must enter the facility no more than 30 days after a hospital stay that had lasted for at least three days (not counting the day of discharge).
+The care provided must be for the same condition that caused the hospitalization (or a condition medically related to it).
 In addition, the patient must receive a “skilled” level of care in the nursing facility that cannot be provided at home or on an outpatient basis.
 And finally, Medicare covers care only for people who are likely to recover from their conditions.
 If a loved one meets these conditions, it is possible for them to enter a nursing home and immediately apply for Medicaid while Medicare pays in the meantime.

-There are some nursing homes that will accept a resident who has applied for Medicaid and is awaiting a response.
-Unfortunately, there are only a few nursing homes that accept Medicaid pending residents without some type of payment guarantee in the event the application is denied.
+There are some nursing facilities that will accept a resident who has applied for Medicaid and is awaiting a response.
+Unfortunately, there are only a few nursing facility that accept Medicaid pending residents without some type of payment guarantee in the event the application is denied.

 Navigating the Medicaid process is complicated.
 If possible, consult with an attorney before entering a nursing home and applying for Medicaid.
 Contact the Stinson Law Firm at 317-622-8181 or www.stinsonlawfirm.com to assist you with you Medicaid plan.